AnikG-Org/devops-practice/ansible/Ansible_project/docker-wordpress-with-ansible/README.md

 # Docker-Ansible-Wordpress

 This project deploys & runs a containerized WordPress (PHP7 FPM, Nginx, MySQL) using Ansible + Docker.
-This project has been tested on AWS as well - in fact, the default user is 'ubuntu'.
+This project has been tested on AWS as well - in fact, the default user is 'root'.
 Feel free to modify the 'system_user' variable as required.

 ## Prerequisites